Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

-A second difference, which remains between~\eqref{eq_Heisenberg} and~\eqref{eq_precDistRel2}, is that one involves the product of two precisions, while the other the product of a precision with a disturbance.
+A second difference, which remains between~\eqref{eq_Heisenberg} and~\eqref{eq_precDistRel2}, is that one involves the product of two imprecisions, while the other the product of an imprecision with a disturbance magnitude.
 This difference can be bridged as well.
-Recall that the disturbance in question amounts to flowing along $\Phi^A_\tau$ for an unknown ``time" $\tau$ whose uncertainty is $\eta_A$.
-Under this flow the ``rate" of change of any observable $B$ is as given by~\eqref{eq_eom}: $\frac{d}{d\tau} B=\{B,A\}$.
+Recall that the disturbance in question amounts to flowing along $\Phi^A_\tau$ for an unknown ``time'' $\tau$ whose uncertainty is $\eta_A$.
+Under this flow the ``rate'' of change of any observable $B$ is as given by~\eqref{eq_eom}: $\frac{d}{d\tau} B=\{B,A\}$.
 In particular, if $B$ is the conjugate to $A$, so that $\{B,A\}=1$, then $B$ increases monotonically at the steady rate of $1$; and the net effect of the flow on $B$ is simply to displace its value by $\tau$.
 (This final step can fail if $B$ has a discontinuity somewhere; so it is important that $B$ be a bona fide observable, not just a local quantity such as the phase $\phi$ of an oscillator.)
-So the uncertainty in the ``flow time", $\eta_A$, translates directly into a disturbance in the value of the conjugate observable, $B$.
-This places a bound on the precision, $\epsilon_B$, with which any subsequent measurement can hope to determine the original value of $B$: $\epsilon_B\geq\eta_A$, with equality holding only if the measurement of $B$ is done at full strength.
-Thus we have
+So the uncertainty in the ``flow time'', $\eta_A$, translates directly into a disturbance in the value of the conjugate observable, $B$.
+This places a lower bound on the imprecision, $\epsilon_B$, with which any subsequent measurement can hope to determine the original value of $B$: $\epsilon_B\geq\eta_A$, with equality holding only if the measurement of $B$ is done at full strength ($k\to\infty$).
+Thus one has

 and the parallel with~\eqref{eq_Heisenberg} becomes apparent.
 Historically it seems that Heisenberg's own interpretation of the uncertainty principle was as a precision-disturbance relation~\cite{heisenberg1949physical}, not very different in spirit from~\eqref{eq_precDistRel2}.
-And in recent years work in quantum mechanics has payed considerable attention to precision-disturbance relations, yielding formulas similar to~\eqref{eq_precDistRel2} but with $\hbar/2$ on the right-hand side~\cite{ozawa2003universally, erhart2012experimental, fujikawa2012universally, baek2013experimental, busch2013proof}.
+And in recent years work in quantum mechanics has paid considerable attention to precision-disturbance relations~\cite{ozawa2003universally, erhart2012experimental, baek2013experimental}, with some studies finding formulas similar to~\eqref{eq_precDistRel2} but with $\hbar$ in place of $\qbar$~\cite{fujikawa2012universally, busch2013proof, dressel2014certainty}.